PM Modi meets UAE President Sheikh Mohamed in Abu Dhabi | Politics

 In a special gesture, Sheikh Mohamed, accompanied by senior members of the Royal family, received Prime Minister Modi at the Abu Dhabi Presidential Airport.

 ''I am touched by the special gesture of my brother, His Highness Sheikh Mohamed bin Zayed Al Nahyan, of coming to welcome me at Abu Dhabi airport.
-My gratitude to him,'' Modi tweeted in Arabic and English languages.
+My gratitude to him,'' Modi tweeted.

 This is their first interaction after the UAE leader's election as the new president of the Gulf nation last month.

-Modi also congratulated Sheikh Mohamed on his election as the third President of the UAE and becoming the Ruler of Abu Dhabi.
+During the meeting, Prime Minister Modi conveyed his heartfelt condolences to Sheikh Mohamed as well as Royal family members, the Ministry of External Affairs said in a press release.

-''Both leaders reiterated their commitment to further deepen and diversify the India-UAE Comprehensive Strategic Partnership,'' Bagchi said.
+''Sheikh Khalifa bin Zayed Al Nahyan was a widely respected statesman who worked tirelessly for the people.
+In Abu Dhabi, expressed condolences on his demise to His Highness Sheikh Mohamed bin Zayed Al Nahyan,'' Modi tweeted in Arabic and English languages.

-Modi had expressed grief over Sheikh Khalifa's death, calling him a great statesman and visionary leader under whom India-UAE relations prospered.
+Modi had expressed grief over Sheikh Khalifa's death last month, calling him a great statesman and visionary leader under whom India-UAE relations prospered.

 India had announced one day of state mourning following the demise of Sheikh Khalifa.

-Sheikh Khalifa was the eldest son of UAE’s founder President Sheikh Zayed bin Sultan Al Nahyan.
-He served as the President of the UAE and ruler of Abu Dhabi from November 3, 2004.
+Sheikh Khalifa died on May 13 at the age of 73 after a long illness.
+He was the eldest son of UAE’s founder President Sheikh Zayed bin Sultan Al Nahyan.
+He served as the President of the UAE and ruler of Abu Dhabi from November 3, 2004 until his death.

 Vice President M Venkaiah Naidu last month visited the UAE and offered condolences to the UAE leadership on the demise of Sheikh Khalifa.